mlidbom/Compze/Website/paradigms/semantic-events/introduction.md

 Every event that means an aggregate was created will implement this interface.
 [!code-csharp[](introduction.cs#IAggregateCreatedEvent)]

-Most applications have users, so let's use User as an example aggregate.
-Here's the root event:
+Let's use User as an example aggregate.
+Here's the root of the User aggregate event hierarchy:

 [!code-csharp[](introduction.cs#IUserEvent)]